cryptexfinance/documentation/docs/intro/welcome_to_cryptex.md

 ***Perpetual Futures**: Access leveraged trading on popular crypto assets.

-**Indexes**: Issue and redeem curated crypto indexes for diversified market exposure.
+**Crypdex**: Issue and redeem curated crypto indexes for diversified market exposure.

-**Smart Vaults**: Use automated yield generation strategies.
+**Smart Vaults**: Use automated hedging strategies.

 Our mission is to simplify your DeFi journey while providing cutting edge tools and strategies previously unavailable to users.